Divan009/divan009.github.io/about.md

 ### what I do

-I work as a Software Engineer, focused mostly on the backend.
-I have done everything from designing the architecture, APIs, DB to developing them, then deploying and maintaing it _perks of being in a startup_.
+I work as a Software Engineer, focused mostly on the building the backend systems.
+I have done everything from designing the architecture, APIs, DB 📓✒️ to developing them 🐱‍💻, then deploying them on the cloud and maintaing it _perks of being in a startup_.
 One of the most cool projects I have worked on was do with multi-tenancy and making it scalable on a monolith.
 I am also learning Golang now, because why not? :)

 ### where I'm at now